ArgoTrack-Bangkit/.github/profile/README.md

 ## Contact Us

-For inquiries or support, please email us at contact@argotrack.com.
+For inquiries or support, please email us at [Coming Soon].

 Let's revolutionize tomato farming together with ArgoTrack!